One man's quest for happiness around the world on a bicycle.

 Scott Stoll’s cycling journey around the world raises countless questions about life in our time and answers quite a few of them.
 He is at once charming, innocent, fearless, and wise in his search for the world and himself.
 What does he find?
 Joy, tranquility, no end of personal challenges, and a whole lot more. ~ Larry Habegger, Executive Editor, Travelers’ Tales Books

-Re-imagine the adventure of a lifetime for the price of a pizza.
+Re-imagine the adventure of a lifetime — hours of entertainment — only for the price of a pizza.

 Download a PDF sample of the book.
 Chapter 3 -- Give money?